Cindy O'Laughlin: Career

-O’Laughlin served as vice president and co-ownder of Leo O’Laughlin, Inc, a trucking company and ready-mix concrete business.
+O’Laughlin served as vice president and co-owner of Leo O’Laughlin, Inc, a trucking company and ready-mix concrete business.
 She also worked as a school bus driver and administrator at a Christian school.
 She has participated in various civic organizations such as the Shelby County Chamber of Commerce & Industry, the Shelby County Economic Development Board, the Associated Builders and Contractors, and the Missouri Club for Growth.

 In October 2017, O’Laughlin announced her candidacy for state senate.
 She won the Republican primary against three other candidates.
 She successfully ran against Democrat Crystal Stevens in the November election.

 O’Laughlin serves as the chair of the Missouri Senate Committee on Education and also the Missouri General Assembly’s Joint Committee on Education.

 Tenure

 On July 6, 2021, O'Laughlin visited the Schuyler County Courthouse in Lancaster.
 The goal of the visit was to let residents talk about current Missouri issues.
 Topics brought up included gun rights, broadband and road infrastructure.
 Residents also talked about Medicaid, which had been approved by Missouri the previous month.

 On joining the Senate, O'Laughlin was initially a member of the conservative caucus, but left in 2021 due to their disruptive tactics.
 In 2023, she was the first woman elected as majority leader of the Missouri Senate.
-In 2025, she was the first woman to serve as president pro tem.
+In 2025, she was the first woman to serve as Missouri Senate president pro tem.

+By the turn of the 2026 election cycle, O'Laughlin was ineligible to seek another term in office due to existing term limits on Missouri legislators.
+After announcing his candidacy for Senate, O'Laughlin endorsed three-term state Rep. Ed Lewis to succeed her during the 2026 Republican primary.
+This endorsement fell flat on Election Day, as Rep. Lewis was defeated by state Rep. Greg Sharpe, placing third overall.